3 years ago

-The research, published in The Lancet Diabetes & Endocrinology, measured BPA in human urine using a “direct” analytical method rather than the standard two stage test used by most laboratories.
+The research, published in The Lancet Diabetes & Endocrinology, measured BPA in human urine using a “direct” analytical method rather than the standard two-stage test used by most laboratories.
 The results showed levels of BPA in test subjects to be up to 44 times greater than those obtained using the standard method (1).

-This is a concern because BPA, a component of some plastics and until recently used in thermal till receipts, is classified as a Substance of Very High Concern by the EU, due to its hormone disrupting properties and reproductive toxicity.
-Evidence strongly suggests long-term BPA exposure increases risk of breast cancer and other illnesses.
+This is a concern because BPA, a component of some plastics and until recently used in thermal till receipts, is classified as a Substance of Very High Concern by the EU due to its hormone disrupting properties and reproductive toxicity.
+Evidence strongly suggests long-term BPA exposure increases the risk of breast cancer and other illnesses.
 Exposure in utero is of particular concern.

-According to Kerri Palmer “We’re concerned that widely accepted analytical methods may be underestimating the levels of BPA.
+According to Kerri Palmer, “We’re concerned that widely accepted analytical methods may be underestimating the levels of BPA.
 The ubiquitous use of this chemical in everyday products means we may be continuously exposed at higher levels than previously thought throughout our lifetime.
 Being able to accurately determine BPA levels is fundamental to understanding its potential effects on human health.”

 It may not only be BPA levels that are being underestimated.
-The same type of indirect technique is used to measure bisphenol substitutes (which are routinely replacing BPA in consumer goods) as well as other types of endocrine disrupting chemicals such as phthalates and parabens.
+The same type of indirect technique is used to measure bisphenol substitutes, which are routinely replacing BPA in consumer goods.
+As well as other types of endocrine disrupting chemicals such as phthalates and parabens.